 • Witjira National Park (approx. 7690 sq. km.)

 • Kati Thanda-Lake Eyre National Park ( approx. 12280 sq. km.)

 • Elliott Price Conservation Park (approx. 646 sq. km.)

-Membership is composed of enthusiastic families and individuals, two thirds of whom come from outside South Australia.
-Members meet once every two months to participate in group activities.
-A committee meets regularly, often with Department of Environment, Water and Natural Resources (DEWNR) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.
+Membership of FOS is composed of enthusiastic families and individuals, two thirds of whom come from outside South Australia.
+Members meet 4 times a year.
+A committee meets regularly, often with Department of Environment and Water (DEW) staff to review and plan group activities to widen the group’s effectiveness and propose projects for the future.